32 Ways To Travel In Croatia On A Budget (Real Costs & Tips)

 32. Drink Croatia’s Tap Water

-One often overlooked but significant way to save money in Croatia is by drinking tap water.
+One often-overlooked but significant way to save money in Croatia is to drink tap water.
 It’s not just a cost-effective choice; it’s also a safe and healthy one.
-Croatia boasts exceptionally high standards of water quality.
-In fact, the quality of tap water in Croatia meets or exceeds all international safety standards, making it perfectly safe to drink.
+Croatia has consistently high tap water quality.

 Drinking tap water in Croatia means you can avoid the extra expense and environmental impact of bottled water.
 Almost everywhere you go, from Zagreb to Dubrovnik, the tap water is not only drinkable but also tastes great.
 This is especially handy during the hot summer months when staying hydrated is crucial.

-So, remember to pack a reusable water bottle on your Croatian adventure.
+Remember to pack a reusable water bottle for your Croatian adventure.
 You can refill it throughout the day at any tap or public water fountain.
-This simple act not only saves you money but also contributes to reducing plastic waste, helping preserve Croatia’s natural beauty for future visitors.
+This simple act not only saves you money but also helps reduce plastic waste, helping preserve Croatia’s natural beauty for future visitors.

 Embracing tap water in Croatia is a smart, sustainable choice that’s good for both your wallet and the environment.
 Cheers to staying hydrated in a cost-effective and eco-friendly way!